 Editor’s Note: We share travel destinations, products and activities we recommend.
 If you make a purchase using a link on our site, we may earn a commission.

-“That’s Guyas Tohabellana,” said Andrew, our guide, waving at a stocky, dark-skinned man in rumpled shorts, a faded t-shirt and flip flops.
+“That’s Guyas Tohabellana,” said Andrew, our guide, waving at a stocky man in rumpled shorts, a faded t-shirt and flip flops.
 “That’s the man I told you about.
 C’mon, let’s say hello.”